 Welcome to SCOOTY!

-SCOOTY strives to make your U.S. and international wheelchair accessible travel easier by providing detailed analysis, videos, and photographs of the accessibility of tourist attractions, public transportation options, flight experiences, and hotels.
+SCOOTY strives to make your U.S. and international wheelchair accessible travel easier by providing detailed analysis, videos, and photographs of the accessibility of tourist attractions, transportation options, flight experiences, and hotels.
 This knowledge helps ease the stress and consternation around travel–if we know the barriers to access that we will face, we can plan ahead and overcome them.

 Detailed Analysis and Photos of Wheelchair Accessibility